-Right before the Fourth of July, I am writing this here in America.
-I felt I needed to update my posts past the last one, it having mentioned the end of spring.
+Right before the Fourth of July, I am writing this entry.
+I felt I needed to update posts past the last one, it having mentioned the end of spring.

 This year for myself, towards the middle of the summer, it will be ten years of having dedicated my life to more consciously incorporating deeper ways of understanding, doing the practices and setting aside the time to nourish that part of my life.